By JON ELMER and VALERIE ZINK*

 2001 (April): The report of the Cheney task force on American energy needs predicts that use of foreign oil will rise by 50 per cent over the next few decades and says the main U.S. goal should be to protect “free oil markets.”
 Saddam Hussein is the main obstacle to U.S. interests, because Iraq adjusts production levels “in its strategic interest….Iraq remains a destabilizing influence to U.S. allies in the Middle East, as well as to regional and global order, and to the flow of oil to international markets from the Middle East.”
 The report calls for anti-Iraq policies, including a possible “need for military intervention.”

-2001 (7 October): The U.S. war with Afghanistan begins in the name of a global “war on terror,” codenamed Operation Enduring Freedom.
+2001 (7 October): Beginning of 5th Afghan war of independence.
+The U.S. war with Afghanistan begins in the name of a global “war on terror,” codenamed Operation Enduring Freedom.
 US President George W. Bush does not seek a declaration of war from Congress, nor does he seek approval from the United Nations.
-Beginning of 5th Afghan war of independence.
+It is often forgotten that the U.S. launched its invasion of Afghanistan and its “war on terrorism” in blitzkrieg style on October 7, 2001 as “revenge” and “retribution for 9/11 despite the fact every one of the terrorists publicly identified were all from Saudi Arabia.
+It is conveniently overlooked that the Taliban government guaranteed that it would bring the al-Qaeda leadership for trial in a third country, an offer the U.S. rejected.

 2001 (7 October): Chrétien: Canadian troops “will do Canada proud.”
 Prime Minister Jean Chrétien addresses the nation after the US launches military attacks in Afghanistan.
-Chrétien orders the Canadian military on full alert and offers the United States “certain commitments” that include “military humanitarian, diplomatic, financial, legislative and domestic security initiatives.”
+Chrétien orders the Canadian military on full alert and obsequiously offers the United States “certain commitments” that include “military humanitarian, diplomatic, financial, legislative and domestic security initiatives.”
+The exact nature of this commitment becomes clear: without any formal declaration of war, Canada would take part in a U.S.-led campaign to invade Afghanistan, capture members of al-Qaeda led byOsama bin Laden, dismantle their training camps and overthrow the Taliban government.
+Canada’s intervention would be multifaceted, involving land, air and sea forces as well as civilian diplomatic and intelligence resources.

 2001 (17 October): “Operation Apollo.”
 As Haligonians demonstrate their opposition, a main portion of the Canadian military contingent of the US-led aggression against Afghanistan departs for the Arabian Sea from the HMC Dockyard in the port of Halifax, following successive ceremonies featuring Governor-General Adrienne Clarkson, Prime Minister Jean Chrétien and Defence Minister Art Eggleton.
 The contingent includes frigate HMCS Charlottetown, the destroyer HMCS Iroquois and the supply ship HMCS Preserver, manned by about 1,000 sailors.
 A peace camp has been removed by HRM Police the night before as well as a massive 50-foot anti-war banner slung from the MacKay Bridge.
 (19 October) West Coast warship heads off to war.
 Two hundred and fifty sailors and air crew aboard the frigate HMCS Vancouver depart for the Arabian Sea.